Dura-Ace R9100 Bluetooth Power Meter Crankset

-Proven in the peloton and available with Shimano's flagship new flagship drivetrain, the Pioneer Dura-Ace R9100 Powermeter Crankset adds data collection to your training, helps you analyze every ride, and doesn't compromise the drivetrain for those of us who appreciate a build where every component is the same make and model.
-Its sleek design integrates cleanly into the crankset and features dual-leg strain gauges for independent pedal data and other detailed metrics.
-It transmits those data to any ANT+ cycling computer, and pairing it with one of Pioneer's own cycling computers opens up an even wider world of torque vector analysis for those of us who want to dig into the really nitty gritty minutiae in search of marginal gains and a few extra watts.
+Already proven in the pro peloton when paired with Shimano's flagship Dura-Ace drivetrain, the Pioneer Dura-Ace R9100 Bluetooth Power Meter Crankset adds data collection to your training, helps you analyze every ride, and doesn't compromise the drivetrain for those of us who appreciate a build where every component is the same make and model.
+Its sleek design integrates cleanly onto the crankset and features dual-leg strain gauges for independent pedal data and other detailed metrics.
+Newly updated, it transmits that data to any Bluetooth LE or ANT+ cycling computer, and pairing it with one of Pioneer's own cycling computers opens up an even wider world of torque vector analysis for those of us who want to dig into the real nitty gritty minutiae in search of marginal gains and a few extra watts.

 This data is then stored in long file form that can be accessed and analyzed after the ride.
 You're able to upload your log data to Pioneer's Cyclo-Sphere website, which lets you analyze left and right side pedaling efficiency, power, and force vectors, among many other types of data displayed in easy-to-understand graphs and numerical displays.